 What happens after my subscription expires?

-If you let your subscription expire, it goes through multiple states before it is ultimately deleted.
+If you let your subscription expire, it goes through multiple stages before it's ultimately deleted.
 This gives you, as the admin, time to reactivate if you want to continue the service, or to back up your data if you decide you no longer want the subscription.

-Here's what you can expect when your subscription is in each state.
+Here's what you can expect when your subscription is in each stage.

-In this state, users have normal access to the Microsoft 365 portal, Office applications, and services such as email and SharePoint Online.
+In this stage, users have normal access to the Microsoft 365 portal, Microsoft 365 apps, and services such as email and SharePoint Online.

 As an admin, you still have access to the admin center.
 Don't worry—global or billing admins can reactivate the subscription and continue using Microsoft 365.
 If you don't reactivate, back up your data.